Let's support G/A Regional Minister to keep Accra clean - Opanyin Agyekum

 Making submissions on the Tuesday edition of 'Kokrokoo', Professor Kofi Agyekum, popularly called Opanyin Agyekum applauded the Minister for his goal to keep the city clean.

-According to him, all and sundry must support the Minister to ensure the residents do the right thing which include not driving or riding recklessly on the roads in the city.
+According to him, all and sundry must support the Minister to ensure the residents do the right thing which includes not driving or riding recklessly on the roads in the city.

 Opanyin Agyekum prayed for the Minister to succeed in his endeavour.